ePlanSys/eplansys/eplansys_docs/tutorials/fleet_survey.rst

      - one per combination of the three routes
    * - Wall clock
      - 57 s
-     - search, this time --- start-up is noise at this size
+     - search, this time; start-up is noise at this size
    * - Peak resident memory
      - 28 MB
      - the same as the corridor scenario, which finishes in 17 expansions